Wynberg, Cape Town: Geography

 Wynberg is bordered by Kenilworth to the north and Plumstead to the south east, Constantia is situated to its west.
-Wynberg railway station is on the main line from Cape Town to Simon's Town.
+The Wynberg railway station is on the Southern Line from Cape Town to Simon's Town.
 Main Road (which runs from Central Cape Town through to Simon's Town) runs through Wynberg, and the suburb can also be accessed from the M3 freeway which skirts the west of the Neighborhood close to the Wynberg Military Base.

+Within Wynberg itself the area is often divided up into the Wynberg Village area in the west where many historic homes are located, the wealthier area of Upper Wynberg in the north west, the Wynberg commercial centre located along Main Road (M4), and Wynberg East on the eastern side of the railway where many historic landmarks and places of worship are located including the Yusuffia mosque.

 Demographics

 According to the 2011 census the neighborhood had a total of 14,472 residents with 69.6% speaking English as their first language.

 The 2001 the census recorded 4,417 households and 12,821 people residing in the suburb.
 The racial makeup of the suburb was 8.42% Black African, 49.82% Coloured, 11.93% Indian/Asian, 29.83% White and 0% from other races.
 In the suburb the population was spread out, with 24.67% under the age of 18, 29.94% from 18 to 34, 25.65% from 35 to 54, 8.74% from 55 to 64, and 11.00% who were 65 years of age or older.

 For every 100 females there were 85.44 males.
 77.69% of the population spoke English, 15.34% Afrikaans, 4.45% isiXhosa, 1.59% another African language and 0.92% some other language as a first language.

-The 1904 census recorded a total population for the greater Wynberg municipal area at 20,404 residents.